dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: UMD builds are failing cos of global object and someother things.
 Was looking into it.

 **Thoughts**: Also if I add node-builtins plugin the package size goes up to 69 KB Gziped, not sure why it is needed though.. if I remove it bunch of warnings are there during the build process.

+### Day 87: Jul-07-18 Saturday
+**Today's Progress**: Identified the source of troubles.
+It's one of the packages we consumed.. keypather.

+**Thoughts**: If I remove it the UMD builds are working perfectly.
+But I am not able to consume it correctly.
+When I try to use React.CreateElement on our provider component, its not working as once compiled it is a function.. stuck at this.